Digitize home movies with vintage film projector.

 Now for the fun part: organizing your files so you can actually find what you’re looking for.
 You don’t need a complicated system.
 The best method is one you’ll actually use.
 Start by creating main folders for each year.
 Inside those folders, create subfolders for specific events, like “1995 - Christmas” or “2001 - Beach Vacation.”
 Then, give your video files descriptive names.
 Instead of “MOV_0451,” rename it to something like “1995_Christmas_OpeningPresents.mp4.”
 This simple file organization makes it incredibly easy to find specific moments when you want to relive them.

-Future-Proof Your Digital Files
+How to Future-Proof Your Digital Collection

 One of the biggest reasons to digitize your home movies is to rescue them from obsolete formats.
 Tapes degrade, and VCRs are hard to find.
 Digitizing solves this by converting your memories into a universal format, like MP4, that can be played on any modern device.
 This process prevents your memories from degrading over time and ensures they won't be trapped on a format that no one can play back in the future.
 By keeping your files in a common format and storing them in multiple secure locations, you’re ensuring that future generations will be able to watch and enjoy your family’s story.